Ttokkime/HS-Projects/README.md

-# Jamie Lee's Projects
+# Projects
-This repository provides an overview of the projects I have done during my time at Lebanon Trail High School.
+This repository provides an overview of the projects I have done during both high school and college.

 ### 1. Cybersecurity Research Lab